 The Department of Film and Media Studies is proud to congratulate alumni Lisa Bruce (1983) on her Oscar nomination for Best Picture for The Theory of Everything.
-Lisa recently spoke to our students at The Pollock Theater (video) about the process of bring this film from concept to the screen.
+Lisa recently spoke to our students at The Pollock Theater (video) about the process of bringing this film from concept to the screen.
 The Academy Awards will be announced Sunday February 22nd.

 The Department of Film and Media Studies announces the publication of his book “Forensic Media: Reconstructing Accidents in Accelerated Modernity” (Duke University Press, 2014.
 Congratulations Professor Siegel!